Greek letters used in mathematics, science, and engineering: Typography

 The Greek letter forms used in mathematics are often different from those used in Greek-language text: they are designed to be used in isolation, not connected to other letters, and some use variant forms which are not normally used in current Greek typography.

 The OpenType font format has the feature tag "mgrk" ("Mathematical Greek") to identify a glyph as representing a Greek letter to be used in mathematical (as opposed to Greek language) contexts.

 The table below shows a comparison of Greek letters rendered in TeX and HTML.

-The font used in the TeX rendering is an italic style.
+The lowercase Greek letters used in the TeX rendering is an italic style.
 This is in line with the convention that variables should be italicized.
 As Greek letters are more often than not used as variables in mathematical formulas, a Greek letter appearing similar to the TeX rendering is more likely to be encountered in works involving mathematics.
+Unlike Unicode and HTML, TeX does not have special symbols for Greek capital letters that look identical to their Latin counterparts.
+Instead the Latin capital letters A, E, Z, H, I, K, M, N, O, P, T, X are used for capital Alpha, Epsilon, Zeta, Eta, Iota, Kappa, Mu, Nu, Omicron, Rho, Tau, and Chi respectively.